-To enable and disable the beacon, select On or Off from the Toggle Beacon tile.
+To enable and disable the beacon in SensorConnect[TM], select On or Off from the Toggle Beacon tile.
 A green pop up window will appear confirming the successful action.
+Note: When starting a synchronized network using SensorConnect[TM], it automatically starts the beacon using the host computer's time, not the gateway's time, which may negatively impact the quality of the synchronized data.